-- 1. A current driving licence including a photograph or a passport or a full birth certificate; - 2.
-A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - 3.
-Where appropriate any documentation evidencing a change of name; - 4.
+1. A current driving licence including a photograph or a passport;

+- 2. A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - 3.
+Documentation confirming their National Insurance Number (P45, P60 or National Insurance Card); - 4.
+Where appropriate any documentation evidencing a change of name; - 5.
 Where the candidate is not a citizen of a country within the European Economic Area or Switzerland, proof of entitlement to work and reside in the UK.